joedvorak/Final-Project-24-Auto-Fish/README.md

 ## Design Description

  **Materials:**
- For this project the materials needed are simple electrical components as well as the ability to access a 3D printer to print off some of the larger mechanical parts of the system.
+ For this project the materials needed are simple electrical components as well as the ability to access a 3D printer to print the larger mechanical parts of the system.
  The electrical components needed are:
+ - 2 Arduino Uno Boards with Breadboards
+ - Ability to connect the Uno to your computer
+ - Approx. 50 wires that're compatable with the Arudino, Breadboard, and components
+ - 2 LCD Screens
+ - 3 Potentiometers
+ - 2 Push buttons
+ - 2 Green LEDs
+ - 2 Red LEDs
+ - 1 Float Switch
+ - 1 Thermistor
+ - 4 1kOhm Resistors
+ - 1 10kOhm Precision Resistor (for thermistor)
+ - 1 10 kOhm Resistor

  **Design:**